mnhcorp/docktainer/README.md

 ## Installation

 1. **Download/Save the Script:**
-    Obtain the `docktainer.py` script and save it to your system.
+    Obtain the `docktainer` script and save it to your system.

 2. **Make it Executable:**
     ```bash